 That means that brand communities will be even more valuable to both people and brands.
 A brand community is a group of people that share involvement in an activity, issue or interest area with a brand as a focal point.
 Examples are the Harley-Davidsons HOGS (motorcycles and rides), Etsy craft makers (how to make and market crafts), Sephora Beauty Insider (talk, be inspired and get advice about beauty).
 They all provide opportunities to interact, connect and belong to a group in addition to providing the brand with a strong link to a committed customer base

-3. Trust and authenticity valued.
+3. Valuing trust and authenticity

 The importance of earning trust in brands and institutions, which has been eroding for well over a decade, was reaffirmed in the days of the pandemic and surrounding events.
 In this context, being able to communicate in an authentic, trustworthy way becomes critical.
 That means that stories must play a more important role because facts by themselves are not effective communication vehicles and often do not suggest trust or authenticity.